murphygroup/PearsonGroupImages/README.md

 ## Image Processing
 Image processing was done on a desktop computer with a Core i9-10900K CPU @ 3.70GHz and 64 GB of RAM, running a Windows 11 operating system.
 The software was tested on MATLAB 2020b.

-Required toolbox:
-- Bioinformatics Toolbox

-- Computer Vision System Toolbox

-- Curve Fitting Toolbox

-- Image Processing Toolbox

-- Signal Processing Toolbox

-- Statistics and Machine Learning Toolbox

-- Wavelet Toolbox

-Images were stored in uint16 TIFF format.
+Image resolution is 0.18 x 0.18 x 0.2 um^3, and images were stored in uint16 TIFF format.

-For an image with 500x500x75 pixels, it typically takes about 2 minutes to finish image processing.